tommy-fox/mfccExtraction/README.md

   - Scales Hertz-based frequencies to Mels

   parameters:
-    numMel: number of frequencies in the mel bank
+    </br>numMel: number of frequencies in the mel bank
     N: number of FFT points in the spectrum to be converted
     fs: sample rate of signal to be converted